facebook/react-native-website/docs/the-new-architecture/codegen-cli.md

 npx react-native codegen [--path path] [--platform string] [--outputPath path]
 ```

-This command runs `react-native-codegen` for your project.
+This command runs [react-native-codegen](https://www.npmjs.com/package/react-native-codegen) for your project.
 The following options are available:

 - `--path` - Path to `package.json`.
 The default path is the current working directory.
 - `--platform` - Target platform.
 Supported values: `android`, `ios`, `all`.
-The default value is all.
+The default value is `all`.
 - `--outputPath` - Output path.
-The default value is the value defined in `codegenCofig.outputDir`.
+The default value is the value defined in `codegenConfig.outputDir`.

 ## Examples